 As I mentioned above you can take the RDP of Azure VM only from an Azure AD joined or Hybrid Azure AD joined VM.
-In the following scenario, I have taken RDP of Azure AD Joined Azure VM using Bastion.
+In the following scenario, I have taken RDP of Azure AD and Joined Azure VM using Bastion.

 Take RDP of Azure AD Joined Azure VM Using Bastion

 Now let’s see how to take the RDP of Azure AD joined Azure VM using Bastion.

 - Build TWO Windows 10 1909 VMs with Login with AAD credentials to ON option – Let’s call these VMs ==> anoopwin10-1 & anoopwin10-2

 - Connect to anoopwin10-1 using local admin credentials (anoopwin10-1\anoop) as you can in the below screen capture via Azure Bastion

 - Once logged into anoopwin10-1 azure VM, take MSTSC or RDP of anoopwin10-2 VM using Azure AD Credentials.

 The Azure Virtual Machine is connected to Azure AD.
 The RDP access is available via Azure Bastion if you are ok to spin up one extra Azure AD joined Windows 10 VM in Azure.